webplatform/docs-wpd/Project_Status/index.md

 * There should be a mechanism for navigating the site.
 * At least 90% of all identified topics are validated to our standard of '''reference-able'''.

-Strategic and tactical suggestions:
-* These criteria can be applied to one major content area at a time.
+These criteria can be applied to one major content area at a time.
-* Prioritization of areas to complete should also account for community readiness to both engage in validation and to consume the API or use the site.

 For additional commentary on this section, see [[WPD:Project_Status/comments]]